TerminalMC/ChatNotify/README.md

 # Chat Notify
-Chat Notify is a simple client-side Minecraft Fabric mod that allows the user to set up audio and visual notifications for when specified words or phrases appear in chat.
+Chat Notify is a client-side Minecraft Fabric mod that allows the user to set up audio and visual notifications for when specified words or phrases appear in chat.

-Note: Some servers (e.g. Hypixel) enforce a non-vanilla color scheme for all chat messages, which overrides this mod's custom coloring.
-I'm looking into ways around that, but in any case the sound should always work fine.
 ## Features

 #### Notify by changing the message color: